PurpleI2P/i2pd_docs_en/docs/user-guide/configuration.md

 i2cp.address                           | The address to listen on or an abstract address for Android LocalSocket i2cp.port                              | Port of I2CP server.
 Usually 7654.
-Ignored for Andorid i2cp.singlethread                      | If false every I2CP session runs in own thread. (default: true)
+Ignored for Andorid i2cp.singlethread                      | If false every I2CP session runs in own thread. (default: true) i2cp.inboundlimit                      | Client inbound limit in KBps to return in BandwidthLimitsMessage.
+Router's bandwidth if 0. (default:0) i2cp.outboundlimit                     | Client outbound limit in KBps to return in BandwidthLimitsMessage.
+Router's bandwidth if 0. (default:0)

 ### I2PControl interface